 – Dr David Mela is the most inexcusable panel member of all (this was the one that enraged Prof Key).
 Mela is the Senior Scientist for Unilever, where he has been an employee since 2005.
 Unilever make spreads rich in PUFAs.
 Advice to replace SFAs with PUFAs is the bread and butter of their spreads business!
 Mela also declared conflicts with the ILSI.

-– Mrs Gemma Paramor was the accountant/financial advisor for the panel and had no conflicts (and probably little influence).
+– Mrs Gemma Paramor was the accountant/financial advisor for the panel and reported no conflicts.

 I stand by what I said.